Get involved and join the global effort for the International Coastal Cleanup 2022

 Since VESS started in 2014, we have conducted cleanups, with the help of our concerned volunteers, and collected data on what are the most problematic items and how much rubbish is accumulating on our beaches and coastline.

 How can you help?
 Organise your own cleanup in your area any time in September or join ours.

 What is the ICC?

 For decades, volunteers with Ocean Conservancy’s International Coastal Cleanup have removed millions of kilograms of rubbish from our oceans, beaches and waterways every year in September.
 They not only pick up trash, they count every item as well.
 The resulting item-by-item, location-by-location Ocean Trash Index provides the only global snapshot of the ocean debris littering the world’s coasts and waterways.
-VESS has coordinated the ICC in Vanuatu for the last 4 years.
-In 2020 we are teaming up with the VCAN network.
+VESS works with the ICC team from the Ocean Conservancy and has been the country coordinator for Vanuatu for the last 6 years.

 How to organise your own cleanup